-To coincide with Privacy Awareness Week, new research from McAfee and Life Education reveals Australian families are engaging in fewer conversations about cyber safety, and kids are hiding their online activity from their parents, potentially risking their online privacy and safety.
+To coincide with Privacy Awareness Week, new Life Education research reveals Australian families are engaging in fewer conversations about cyber safety, and kids are hiding their online activity from their parents, potentially risking their online privacy and safety.

 Despite our increasingly complex cyber world, new research has found families are talking less about online safety compared to previous years, potentially putting children at risk of cyberbullying and online abuse.